kernelorg-mirror/linux_kernel_git_morse_linux/Documentation/arch/x86/resctrl.rst

 "num_mbm_cntrs":
 	The number of monitoring counters available for assignment.

+	Resctrl subsystem provides the interface to count maximum of two MBM events per group, from a combination of total and local events.
+	Keeping the current interface, users can assign a maximum of two monitoring counters per group.
+User will also have the option to enable only one counter to the group.

+	With limited number of counters, system can run out of assignable counters.
+	In mbm_cntr_assign mode, the MBM event counters will return "Unassigned" if the counter is not assigned to the event when read.
+Users need to assign a counter manually to read the events.

 "max_threshold_occupancy":
 		Read/write file provides the largest value (in bytes) at which a previously used LLC_occupancy